What Is A Purchase Plus Improvements Mortgage?

 Step 4: Start Renovations

-Once you take possession of the house, you can get your contractor to start work right away as the renovations must be completed within 90 days (or 120 days depending on the lender).
-Your lender will typically send your lawyer the money needed for the renovations which will be held in trust until the work is complete.
+Once you take possession of the home, you can get your contractor to start work right away.
+The renovations must be completed within 90 days (or 120 days depending on the lender).
+Your lender will typically send your lawyer the money needed for the renovations, which will be held in trust until the work is complete.

 Step 5: Home Evaluation

-Once the renovations are completed, your lender will send someone to evaluate the work and approve it.
-Then your lender will send the money to pay your contractor for their work.
+Once the renovations are done, your lender will send someone to assess the work and approve it.
+Then, your lender will send the money to pay your contractor for their work.

-What Are The Requirements For A Purchase Plus Improvements (PPI) Mortgage?
+What Are The Requirements For A Purchase Plus Improvements Mortgage?

 To get a purchase plus improvements mortgage, you’ll need to ensure the property you’re buying is eligible.
 Similarly, depending on the property size, you’ll need to ensure it meets the minimum equity requirements.

-• Properties with 1-4 units, with one unit being occupied as the principal residence
+• Properties with 1 to 4 units, with one unit being occupied as the principal residence

 • Both new and old properties